Add documents to index & merge in Java using GroupDocs.Search

 License Acquisition

-• Free Trial: Sign up on the GroupDocs website to get a free trial license.
+• Free Trial: Sign up on the GroupDocs website for a trial license.

-• Temporary License: Apply for a temporary license if you need extended access.
+• Temporary License: Apply for a temporary key if you need extended evaluation.

 Implementation Guide